 - Submit the Cratis D. Williams Research Grant application form.

-Deadlines for the Cratis D. Williams Grant for 2017-2018 are Monday, October 16, 2017 for expenses incurred in the Fall semester and Friday, February 16, 2018 for expenses incurred in the Spring semester.
+Deadline for the Cratis D. Williams Grant for 2017-2018 is Friday, February 16, 2018 for expenses incurred in the Spring semester.
 Funding does NOT roll over and must be expended in the home academic department of the Faculty Mentor by the last week of May 2018.
-Award decisions will be returned by the end of October (fall) and the end of February (spring).
+Award decisions will be returned by the end of February (spring).

 At the completion of the research, grantees will be asked to submit a Final Report explaining how the award was used and to acknowledge support from the respective funds in any publications resulting from the research.